 This blog post is about the art of conversation, as related to the law of attraction.
 I will here be talking specifically about the “need” to impress others by telling juicy stories.

-Keywords: conversations, happiness, impressing others, law of attraction, personal development, positivity, storytelling.
+KEYWORDS: conversations, emotions, feelings, happiness, impressing others, law of attraction, philosophy, positivity, psychology, stories, storytelling.

 Making conversation is not very hard.
 One just basically have to open one’s mouth, and not be afraid of saying something too corny or too stupid.
 So that’s pretty simple.

 However, this blog post is not really about “making conversation” in that sense.
-It is rather about the art of “deliberate” conversation in a law of attraction setting.
+It is rather about the art of “deliberate” creation in a law of attraction setting.

 So it is meant to be a more thoughtful approach of what to do in conversations that is geared to serving your own personal development toward more and more positivity, happiness and well-being.